 Improved regulation of blood vessel dilation, fluid and salt balance means that once your blood pressure is normalised, it will not reduce further.
 As a result, the reductions listed below are not necessarily additive, but are indications of the effects recorded in randomised, controlled, clinical trials, when each single approach was compared against placebo.

-The most effective natural remedies for high blood pressure, in descending order, based on average systolic blood pressure reductions are as follows.
+The most effective natural remedies for high blood pressure, based on average systolic blood pressure reductions are as follows.

 Click on the links to find out more about each natural remedy and the research which shows how effective it is in lowering a high blood pressure.